s-archer/reference-architectures/dns/readme.md

 Despite its popularity, BIND requires significant maintenance multiple times a year primarily due to vulnerabilities, patches, and upgrades.
 It can be downloaded freely, but needs servers (an additional cost, including support contracts) and an operating system.
 In addition, BIND typically scales to only 50,000 responses per second (RPS), making it vulnerable to both legitimate and malicious DNS surges.

 ## Solutions for a Changing Landscape
-The F5 Intelligent DNS Scale reference architecture provides a smarter way to respond and scale to DNS queries and takes into account a variety of network conditions and situations to distribute user application requests and application services based on business policies, data center conditions, network conditions, and application performance.
+The F5 Distributed Cloud DNS reference architecture provides a smarter way to respond and scale to DNS queries and takes into account a variety of network conditions and situations to distribute user application requests and application services based on business policies, data center conditions, network conditions, and application performance.

-Instead of worrying about DNS outages and purchasing additional DNS infrastructure to combat surges, you can install an F5 BIG-IP device in your network's DMZ and let it to handle requests on behalf of your main DNS server.
+Instead of worrying about DNS outages and purchasing additional DNS infrastructure to combat surges, you can provision F5 Distributed Cloud DNS and let F5 handle requests on your behalf.

 # Referece Architecture